Pav0l/Test_bot/README.md

 - data manipulation into format suitable for calculation or other work
 - strategy testing (backtesting)

-<b> This bot is intended for educational purposes only.
+<b> These scripts are intended for educational purposes only.
 Use at your own risk. <b>